herrera-ignacio/architect-handbook/design-patterns/web-presentation/mvp/README.md

 ## MVC Comparison

+Classic MVC doesn't work well with modern rich client tools because they design things so that the *view handles all the user events* such as mouse and keyboard clicks.
+In MVP the view continues to handle these, but then *immediately delegates these to the presenter*.
+The *presenter then decides* what to do with the *event*, communicating with the domain and the data in the view's controls.

 * Potel implies that MVC controllers were *overall coordinators*, while MVP uses a *supervising controller* to manipulate the model.

 * **You can think of presenters as being like a loose form of MVC controllers without the initial handling of the user gesture**.
 Widgets hand off user gestures to the supervising controller but aren't separated into views and controllers.